tamasmagyarhunor-makers/python_car/README.md

 >>> pip install flask-sqlalchemy
 ```

-In your terminal, run the following code:
+In your terminal, run the following code to create the database and cars table and its columns
 ```
 >>> python
 >>> from movies import db